"Trumpeter Imogen WHITEHEAD soared like a seraph..." The Times

 ”splendidly sonorous” The telegraph

-Imogen is a regular deputy for Les Misérables in the West-End and has played on major film soundtracks including Maestro and Saltburn.
-She is also an Associate Performer for GALSI (‘Gender and the Large and Shiny Instruments’ - an initiative promoting gender equality in brass and percussion) and a member of the International Trumpet Guild’s ‘New Works’ committee.
+Imogen has worked as a deputy in London’s West-End and played on major film soundtracks including Maestro and Saltburn.
+She is also an Associate Performer/Mentor for GALSI (‘Gender and the Large and Shiny Instruments’ - an initiative promoting gender equality in brass and percussion) and a member of the International Trumpet Guild’s ‘New Works’ committee.
+In 2025 Imogen was conferred with Associateship of the Royal Academy of Music (ARAM).

-Aside from trumpet playing, Imogen enjoys running, brush-lettering and learning Spanish.
-She lives in South-West London with her husband Rupert, a trombonist in the Royal Philharmonic Orchestra.
+Aside from trumpet playing, Imogen enjoys Zumba, card-making and learning Spanish.
+She lives in South West London with her husband Rupert (a trombonist in the Royal Philharmonic Orchestra) and is a befriender through the Wimbledon Guild.

 Click here to read Imogen’s most recent newsletter and here to join Imogen’s mailing list.